ofithcheallaigh/orchid_hammer/README.md

 # Introduction
 ## Updates

+**Update 7: 7 September 2024**
+- Added more information on Git, including some background as well as common commands.

 **Update 6: 2 September 2024**
 - Running 750 words into the app did produce an output, but also a lot of errors.
-This is done on the fix-text-size-issue branch
+This is done on the fix-text-size-issue branch.

 **Update 5: 31 August 2024**
 - Updated GUI to use threading to try and stop it freezing